-You can use the following command to do inference on CPU on images captured by a camera using a pre-trained semantic-segmentation-adas-0001 network:
+You can use the following command to do inference on CPU on images captured by a camera using a pre-trained network:

 The color palette is used to visualize predicted classes.
 By default, the colors from PASCAL VOC dataset are applied.
-In case then the number of output classes is larger than number of classes provided by PASCAL VOC dataset, the rest classes are randomly colorized.
+In case when the number of output classes is larger than number of classes provided by PASCAL VOC dataset, the rest classes are randomly colorized.
 Also, one can use predefined colors from other datasets, like CAMVID.

-Available colors files are in
+Available colors files located in the

-<omz_dir>/data/palettes.
+<omz_dir>/data/palettes folder.
 If you want to assign custom colors for classes, you should create a

 .txt file, where the each line contains colors in

 (R, G, B) format.
 The demo application treat the number of each line as a dataset class identificator and apply specified color to pixels belonging to this class.

 The demo uses OpenCV to display the resulting images with blended segmentation mask.